 The surname Glaghorn was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.
 Cleghorn in a small village north-east of the town of Lanark and is the ancient home to the family.

 "The home of the Cleghorns is in the West of Scotland, but a group of families of the name flourished in the parish of Cramond for several generations, and Robert Cleghorn, farmer, at Saughton, near Edinburgh, was a friend of Robert Burns."

 Early History of the Glaghorn family

-Another 177 words (13 lines of text) covering the years 154 and 1541 are included under the topic Early Glaghorn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Glaghorn research.
+Another 89 words (6 lines of text) covering the years 154 and 1541 are included under the topic Early Glaghorn History in all our PDF Extended History products and printed products wherever possible.

 Glaghorn Spelling Variations